- KATALOG 2002-2020

 - Stratosfär – en planetarisk folkmusikfestival för barn

-- Manuskript III: The Mist
+- Manuskript: The Mist

 - DET POETISKA BRASILIEN 2012-2014